 - Images of your products, store, or team, with a festive border around (and for Stories, graphics on it) with a message wishing them a happy holiday.

-This-or-that images is what I call those that somehow give your audience two options and ask them to choose which they like more.
-These pictures give you a fun way to promote your brand in some way and are excellent ways to effective drive engagement.
+Quiz images give your audience two or more options and ask them to choose which one they like best.
+These pictures give you a fun way to promote your brand in some way and are excellent ways to drive engagement.

 You can also feature two products side by side and ask which your audience members like more and why.
 Both can drive engagement quickly, which helps you boost priority in the algorithms for more visibility.
 They also keep things interesting and can act as basic market research, too.